Crimes Act 1900

-The Crimes Act 1900 (NSW) is an Act of the Parliament of New South Wales that defines an extensive list of offences and sets out punishments for the majority of criminal offences in New South Wales (NSW), Australia.
-The Act, alongside the Crimes Act 1914 (Cth) and the Criminal Code Act 1995 (Cth), form the almost complete basis of criminal law for the State.
-It is the primary criminal law statute of NSW, and which formed the basis for the Australian Capital Territory's Crimes Act 1900 (ACT).
+The Crimes Act 1900 (NSW) is an act of the Parliament of New South Wales that defines an extensive list of offences and sets out punishments for the majority of criminal offences in New South Wales (NSW), Australia.
+The act, alongside the Crimes Act 1914 (Cth) and the Criminal Code Act 1995 (Cth), form the almost complete basis of criminal law for the state.
+It is the primary criminal law statute of NSW.
+It applied in the Australian Capital Territory as existing law when the territory was formed, and continues to apply there with different amendments to New South Wales as the Crimes Act 1900 (ACT).